Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Related Work

 \section{Related Work}

 \citet{min-etal-2022-rethinking, in-context-learn-01-Wei2022EmergentAO, in-context-learn-02-Kojima2022LargeLM}, among many others, have studied how and why in-context learning in LLMs works. \citet{implicit-bias-pnas} demonstrated that LLMs that appear unbiased on common social bias (such as gender and race) benchmarks can still have implicit biases in their decision-making process.
-Our work follows a similar theme, but instead of social biases, we study implicit cognitive biases (e.g. monotonicity inferences) in LLMs. \citet{monotonicity-processing-load-Geurts2005} showed that humans generally achieve higher accuracy for upward monotone quantifiers (vs. downward monotone) in quantifier inference tasks, which suggests downward monotone quantifiers can be more cognitively complex for humans. \citet{monotone-npi-license} studied how LLMs use semantic monotonicity to process negative polarity items in English.
-And \citet{minimization-boolean-complexity-incontext} showed that similar to humans, LLMs can have a simplicity bias in concept learning that favors logically simpler explanations.
+Our work follows a similar theme, but instead of social biases, we study implicit biases in LLMs' mathematical reasoning process. \citet{monotonicity-processing-load-Geurts2005} showed that humans generally achieve higher accuracy for upward monotone quantifiers (vs. downward monotone) in quantifier inference tasks, which suggests downward monotone quantifiers can be more cognitively complex for humans. \citet{monotone-npi-license} studied how LLMs use semantic monotonicity to process negative polarity items in English.
+And \citet{minimization-boolean-complexity-incontext} showed that similar to humans, LLMs can have a simplicity bias in concept learning that favors logically simpler concepts.